Each year the Minister for Health reviews and approves new private health insurance premiums across the industry, to take effect from 1 April.

 How does Police Health’s premium increase compare to other health funds?

-We’re pleased to advise that Police Health’s average industry increase is the lowest it’s been in 17 years and is again lower than the industry average for the 8th year in a row.
 A breakdown of the premium increases by each private health insurer in Australia can be viewed HERE.

 I haven’t received my premium change notification.
 How do I get it?